 You don’t need to be an info-wonk to appreciate that specific SEO reports are critical for justifying anything.
 If you’re trying to get your customers to see your worth, detailed reports are invaluable!
 Your customers should be prepared with the budget to continue your service and strengthen their local search campaigns.

 Don’t misunderstand, it can be nerve-wracking stepping into the shark tank at the end of each month and proving to your boss that they should renew your budget.
 Your clients may also look at the same information and decide they don’t want to continue to work with you and that’s okay!

 It’s all part of the learning experience.
-When these reports are done right, they will foster long-term success and relationships among all parties involved and improve your overall digital marketing strategy.
+When one produces a great SEO report, they will foster long-term success and relationships among all parties involved and improve your overall digital marketing strategy.

 Do you have any strategies that you usually use to measure SEO success?
 Share it with us in the comment section down below so that we know how your organization presents the SEO report.
 Happy SEO reporting!

 [This blog post was originally written and published by Joanne on July 31, 2017.
 It is most recently updated by Winnie on March 2, 2021.]

 Updated: 6 July 2022